mzckawa/learning_c/worksheet1/notes.md

 To print %, you need to write %% :)

 %.f will print no numbers after the comma, but %f will!

+### October 8th, 2025

+Scanf doesn't return a string, but a number (1 if it actually reads something and -1 if it reaches EOF).